JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-create-first-app.md

    You'll see that they have different implementations of the same functionality for the Android and the iOS source sets:

     ```kotlin
-    // Platform.kt in androidMain module:
+    // Platform.android.kt in the androidMain module:
     class AndroidPlatform: Platform {
         override val name: String =
             "Android ${android.os.Build.VERSION.SDK_INT}"